bmlanguage/bml/documentation.md

             *   Example: `#use "MyModule" with config { baudRate = 115200; };`
             *   The `with config` clause is used to customize the CAMs behavior.

-*   **Composable Architecture Modules (CAMs):** Compiler extensions that act as "optimization engines," enabling architecture-specific code generation and customization.
+*   **Composable Architecture Modules (CAMs):** Compiler extensions that act as "code generation engines," enabling architecture-specific code generation and customization.
 CAMs are a core feature of BML and the main mechanism to implement target-specific code and optimizations.

 **4. Composable Architecture Modules (CAMs)**

-*   CAMs are compiler extensions that act as "optimization engines".
-They allow extending the compiler and generating platform-specific code in a type-safe and modular fashion.
+*   CAMs are compiler extensions that act as "code generation engines."
+They allow extending the compiler and generating platform-specific code in a type-safe and modular fashion, using a rule-based system, explicit hardware intrinsics, and integration with hardware description languages.
 *   **Structure:**
     *   `module camName { ... }`: Declares a CAM.
         *   `description "CAM Description String";`: (Optional) A description of the CAM which is used by documentation generation tools.
             *   Example: `description "Provides a UART Driver";`
         *   `config { ... }`: Configurable parameters used to customize the behavior of the CAM, based on the user's needs.
 CAMs can now load external data from a file by specifying the location in the `config` section and using a parsing function.
             *   Example: `config { config baudRate: uint32 = 115200;  config hardwareDescription : StringLiteral;}`
         *   `export { ...  }`: Declares architecture-agnostic interface functions via `interface intrinsic function`, which is the main entry point for CAM-provided operations, making them callable from other BML code.
 It can also export conceptual registers that are used by the CAM code to generate target-specific instructions improving the abstraction of the hardware.
 The `instrDSL` block is used to declare a domain-specific language for defining low-level symbolic instructions.
 Symbolic instructions can have generic parameters, which can be used to specify the instruction behavior at compile time.
 Meta-CAMs are declared by using the `Meta` keyword before the `module` keyword.
 Meta-CAMs are executed at compile time.
+The `hardwareInstructionDSL` block is used to declare low level hardware instructions by specifying the encoding, side-effects and microcode using a DSL.
             *   Example:
                 ```baremetal
                 module UartCam {